IPSEC access method into WSS

 The end result is that the Web applications keep generating requests to back end services, without completing the authentication.
 This will happen over and over and can potentially trigger huge volumes of REST calls, all triggering redirects to the SAML IDP server, out of hours when the users authenticated session has expired.

-Other options can also exist including launching a script that puts the host to sleep when user leaves office and is idle for a period of time; you could do this with a screensaver action and force a login when the user unlocks their screen later on.
+Alternatively, other options may be considered, such as initiating a script to put the host to sleep when the user is idle for a period after leaving the office.
+This action could be triggered by a screensaver and require a login when the user unlocks their screen subsequently.